plexidev/quick.db/README.md

 * Added **.deleteAll()** method
 * Added **.pull()** method (see below)
 * Changed all methods to use async/await
     * This is because some drivers, such as MySQL, need to use await.
-Using async/await globally adds code consistensy throughout drivers.
+Using async/await globally adds code consistency  throughout drivers.
 * Changed QuickDB into a class
     * This changes how a database is initialized, read the [migration guide](https://quickdb.js.org/overview/migration-guide) for more information.
 * Renamed the **.subtract()** method to **.sub()** to match the length of **.add()**
 * General bug fixes
-    * A noteable one includes storing numbers as strings in the database now working as intended.
+    * A notable one includes storing numbers as strings in the database now working as intended.

 **.pull()**
 ```js